What is CHEAQS?

 - pH: you can either specify a fixed pH or have the program calculate the pH for you.

-- Input: you can edit input interactively (screenshot) or read from an input file.
+- Input: you can edit input interactively or read from an input file.

-- Output: You can view output on your screen (screenshot; updated September 2016), save in an output file, or export to an .CSV or .XML file (both types can be read by spreadsheet programs like EXCEL 2002 and later).
+- Output: you can view output on your screen, save in an output file, or export to an .CSV or .XML file.

 - 52 cations (H+, Li+, Be2+, Na+, Mg2+, Al3+, K+, Ca2+, Sc3+, Cr3+, Mn2+, Fe2+, Fe3+, Co2+, Co3+, Ni2+, Cu+, Cu2+, Zn2+, Ga3+, Rb+, Sr2+, Y3+, Zr4+, Pd2+, Ag+, Cd2+, In3+, Sn2+, Sn4+, Cs+, Ba2+, La3+, Ce3+, Pr3+, Nd3+, Pm3+, Sm3+, Eu3+, Gd3+, Tb3+, Dy3+, Ho3+, Er3+, Tm3+, Yb3+, Lu3+, Hf4+, Hg2+, Pb2+, Bi3+, U(VI)O22+);